MicrosoftDocs/Hololens/hololens/hololens2-support.md

 ### Open an Azure portal technical support ticket

-To open a technical support ticket on the Azure Portal for Azure Spatial Anchors or Azure Remote Rendering:
+To open a technical support ticket on the Azure Portal for Azure Spatial Anchors, Azure Object Anchors or Azure Remote Rendering:

 1. With the [Azure portal](https://azure.microsoft.com/account/) open, select the help icon from the top menu bar, then select the **Help + support** button.